 Jimmy Slaughter Quoted in E&E Daily on Federal Bill to Require Notice of Food Grown Using Biosolids Fertilizer

-Jimmy Slaughter, a litigator and Principal in Beveridge & Diamond’s Washington office, was quoted in an article appearing in Environment & Energy Daily titled "Bill Would Require Notification for Food Produced on 'Sewage Sludge' Land."
-The recently introduced federal legislation would require labels on meat, chicken and produce notifying consumers that the food was produced on soil fertilized with biosolids.
+Principal Jimmy Slaughter (Washington, DC) was quoted in a February 6 article in E&E Daily titled "Bill Would Require Notification for Food Produced on 'Sewage Sludge' Land."
+The recently introduced federal legislation would require labels on meat, chicken, and produce notifying consumers that the food was produced on soil fertilized with biosolids.